Host a Meeting

 The following is a general list of the services and facilities required for the event:

 - Selecting a venue hotel with the facilities and conference rooms needed for the event.
-Alternatively, identifying a main hotel and a convention center with the facilities needed for the conferences.
+Alternatively, identifying a main hotel and a convention center with the facilities required for the conferences.

 - Selecting 3 or 4 overflow hotels in the area near the venue and negotiating preferential rates for event participants.